 7. Goya’s writings describe his philosophy of art

-8. Goya’s Black Paintings and Los Proverbios
+8. Goya’s dark vision is embodied in the Black Paintings and Los Proverbios

-Dominated by a palette of black, white, ochre and grey, and featuring a range of bleak subject matter, Goya’s Black Paintings, executed between 1819 and 1823, perhaps best describe his distaste for contemporary society.
+Dominated by a palette of black, white, ochre and grey, and featuring a range of bleak subjects, Goya’s Black Paintings, executed between 1819 and 1823, perhaps best describe his distaste for contemporary society.
 The most famous work from this series, Saturn, shows the mythical god (father of Jupiter) in the act of devouring his son.

-Originally painted as murals, these scenes were chipped off the walls of his villa — called the House of the Deaf Man — in 1874 and later donated to the Museo del Prado in Madrid.
+Originally painted as murals, these scenes were chipped off the walls of Goya’s villa — called the House of the Deaf Man — in 1874 and later donated to the Museo del Prado in Madrid.

 In the same period (1815 and 1823), Goya produced his last major series of prints: Los Proverbios (The Proverbs), also known as Los Disparates (The Follies).
-This portfolio of 18 dream-like compositions (with a further four added later) feature scenes relating to a range of subjects from politics to the Spanish carnival, leading to numerous interpretations.
+This portfolio of 18 dream-like compositions (with a further four added later) features scenes relating to a range of subjects from politics to the Spanish carnival, leading to numerous interpretations.

-9. He influenced both Modern and Post-modern art
+9. He influenced both modern and post-modern art

-From Manet, who would nod to Goya’s Maya with his own nude Olympia (1863), to Picasso, who admired the artist’s series of prints on bullfighting, Goya’s importance to modern painters is undeniable.
+From Manet, who would nod to Goya’s Maja with his own nude Olympia (1863), to Picasso, who admired the artist’s series of prints on bullfighting, Goya’s importance to modern painters is undeniable.
 His influence continued throughout the 20th century and is still prevalent today — Francis Bacon painted his own horrors of war, while the enfants terribles of the YBA movement, Jake and Dinos Chapman, reworked Goya’s prints.